 2. More Fruits and Vegetables

-I am a meat-eater, but I love my fruits and veggies.
+I am a meat-eater and love protein, but I also love my fruits and veggies.
 I have an organic garden where I grow what I can.
 I’ll also support other local farms throughout the year.
-Our diets are lacking fruits and vegetables.
+Our diets are lacking fruits and vegetables, which contain vital nutrients, as well as, fiber.
 I try to only buy what we will use for the week.
 Because our soils are so depleted, I’m also particular where I buy my fruits and vegetables.
+I shop at local organic markets or farmers for in-season items.

 3. Purchase Whole Grains

 This has been a game-changer for me.
-I started buying most of my grains in bulk 10 years ago.
+I started buying most of my grains in bulk back in 2011.
 Therefore, I grind my own flour, make my own cornmeal and keep oats on hand year-round.
-I buy mostly in 6-gallon buckets and store them in our pantry.
+I buy mostly in 6-gallon buckets (or bags) and store them in our pantry.
 It’s really nice to have my necessities on hand at all times.
-I purchase most of my grains from HERE and HERE.
+I’m a co-op leader for Bread Becker’s for my town.
+We only order a few times a year and I always tend to run out before our next order cycle.
+In that case, here are some wonderful farmers that I trust.
+No glyphosate, herbicides, chemicals, etc. I purchase most of my grains from HERE and HERE.

 4. Include More Fats

 Adding more “good” fats into our diet is key.
-I use Olive Oil for salads and Beef Tallow and Butter for cooking.
+Healthy fats are plentiful in many whole foods, such as meats, poultry, eggs, omega-3-rich seafood, nuts, seeds, full-fat dairy, olives, and avocados.
+I use Olive Oil for salads and Butter for cooking.
 Get rid of those trans fats that are wreaking havoc on our bodies.
 We also love eating avocados for breakfast or I make my own Guacamole.
-Another good fat I use in both cooking and baking is Coconut Oil.
+Another good fat I use in both cooking and baking is Coconut Oil and Beef Tallow.

-This is a good one, especially with what’s going on in the world right now.
+I’m not a believer in taking 10+ supplements a day.
 I try to eat a clean and healthy diet.
 However, it’s just not possible to get all of my daily requirements by food.
 I by nature am a preventative person.
-We take high-quality vitamins and every day.
+My husband and I take high-quality vitamins every day.
+These are meant to “supplement” not rely on them for life.
+It may take a few months to restore your levels (if you are going through an illness or health season), but with a good diet, you should be able to just use the list below on a daily basis.
 I keep mine in a pill-pack holder labeled Monday-Sunday.
 This helps me to remember haha to take them daily.
 Here’s my arsenal for good health:

 - Vitamin C, D